3mcd/byda/README.md

 #byda.js
 ------

-byda is a small (~3kb minified) library that allows you to load in ajax content based on HTML 'data-*' attributes.
-It works great with pushState although doesn't include any history functionality or routing, nor is it a full-featured templating engine (althout it can be manipulated to be used as such).
+byda is a small (~3kb minified) library that allows you to Ajax content into an HTML document in a data-attribute specific manner.
+It works great with pushState although doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.

 ##Basic Example
 ------